ckuelker/nihongo/INSTALL.md

 #### multind.sty

-While `multind.sty` is available in `texlive-latex-extra` under Wheezy it has been removed in recent LaTeX releases.
+While `multind.sty` is available in `texlive-latex-extra` under Debian 7 Wheezy it has been removed in recent LaTeX releases.
 The source has to be changed:

 The old command `\bf` has to be changed to `\textbf`.